 I once heard a prominent radio personality, who was also a physician, remark that after suffering a heart attack, he realized that he should never eat any nuts again.
 Nuts were the problem in his mind and according to him, there is no such thing as “healthy nuts.”

 This surprised me because of all the dietary changes that would prevent heart disease, I had never considered eliminating nuts as a key factor.
 While it is true that nuts are high in fat, it is mostly what we call the “good fat” and as long as you are not allergic to tree nuts (or peanuts), you should be able to include them in moderation in a healthy diet.

 In fact, healthy nuts are real powerhouses of nutrition!
 In addition to providing healthy fats, they are nutrient dense sources of protein, good carbohydrates, fiber, vitamins, minerals and enzymes.

 Healthy nuts can be consumed whole, in nut butters or they can be used to replace meat in some recipes.
 Nut milks are popular for use in smoothies and sauces or to replace milk if you are sensitive to dairy or just want to include less of it in your diet.

 There are a few caveats for the issue of eating healthy nuts:

-(1) Nuts can be allergens for some people.
-Allergic reactions to nuts can vary greatly from minor to life threatening.
-For this reason, food companies are required to note on the food label if their product may have come in contact with any nuts during processing.
+(1) Nuts can be allergen for some people.
+Allergic reactions to nuts can vary greatly from minor to life-threatening.
+For this reason, food companies are required to note on the food label if their product may have come into contact with any nuts during processing.